onnlucky/hotel/readme.txt

 # about continuations and flow control

 There are three fundamental control flow functions. return, goto and continuation.
 These always have a tRunCode as reference.
-Because we try to be very lazy when to materialize tRun's the host (c) stack implies the native caller flow.
+Because we try to be very lazy when to materialise tRun's the host (c) stack implies the native caller flow.
 But non linear flow by these functions makes this a delicate situation.

 # macros

-Before any optimization, macros may run.
-Basically after parsing, but before optimizing/compiling, macros may run.
+Before any optimisation, macros may run.
+Basically after parsing, but before optimising/compiling, macros may run.
 As we see a macro definitions, we take it out of the source, compile it and have it defined for the current scope.
 As we see symbols in apply position, if they refer to a macro, we apply the macro, the arguments are unevaluated syntax tree elements.

 macro repeat = () {
     if args.size > 0: throw "repeat expects a single block"